1903 Wabash football team

 The 1903 Wabash football team was an American football team that represented Wabash College as an independent during the 1903 college football season.
 In Ebin Wilson's second year as head coach, Wabash compiled a 9–3 record and outscored their opponents by a total of 274 to 74.
-Games for the "Indiana football championship" were recognized as against Notre Dame, Indiana, Purdue, DePauw, Earlham, and Franklin.
+Games for the "Indiana football championship" were recognized as such against Notre Dame, Indiana, Purdue, DePauw, Earlham, and Franklin.
 Wabash compiled a 3–3 record against championship opponents.